ThredUp Inc. (TDUP) Shares Down Despite Recent Market Volatility - News Heater

-ThredUp Inc. (NASDAQ: TDUP)’s stock price has dropped by -14.57 in relation to previous closing price of 3.98.
-Nevertheless, the company has seen a loss of -13.71% in its stock price over the last five trading days.
+The stock price of ThredUp Inc. (NASDAQ: TDUP) has dropped by -14.45 compared to previous close of 3.98.
+Despite this, the company has seen a fall of -13.58% in its stock price over the last five trading days.
 GlobeNewsWire reported 2023-08-30 that OAKLAND, Calif., Aug.
 30, 2023 (GLOBE NEWSWIRE) — ThredUp Inc. (NASDAQ: TDUP, LTSE: TDUP), one of the largest online resale platforms for apparel, shoes, and accessories, announced today that CEO and co-founder James Reinhart and CFO Sean Sobers will participate in the following investor conferences:

 Is It Worth Investing in ThredUp Inc. (NASDAQ: TDUP) Right Now?